c2-d2/pr_mort_official/README.md

 # Introduction
-Here we provide the data and pipeline for:  **The Mortality in Puerto Rico after Hurricane Maria** (doi:)
+Here we provide the data and pipeline for:  **The Mortality in Puerto Rico after Hurricane Maria** (doi: 10.1056/NEJMsa1803972)

 # Abstract